Mandla7784/MANDYO434_wfc_Group_B-Mandla_Dyonase_DJS01-main/README.md

 ##### Problem Areas to Address

-In line 19 there was a log error says "calcNewVel is not defined" In line 15 i declared a speed variable to calculate speed before distance In line 12 i decalred distance with let keyword since it will change overTime
+In line 19 there was a log error says "calcNewVel is not defined"

 1. **Unit Mismatch**: The provided functions fail to convert units correctly, leading to calculation inaccuracies.
 2. **Parameter Misalignment**: Parameters are not handled in a way that prevents or highlights the potential for unit mismatch errors, leading to possible confusion.